 Psst!
 Looking for new digs?
 Upgrade your accommodation with this list of the best 2-person tents for camping & backpacking.

-• Type of campground: Dry sites primarily for tents, but a few can accommodate trailers
+- Type of campground: Dry sites for tents or trailers

 Things to do nearby: